eclipse-edc/MinimumViableDataspace/README.md

 This is similar to the [policy extractor](#5-policy-extractor), as it deals with the reverse mapping from a scope string onto a `Criterion`.
 On the IdentityHub, when the VP request is received, we need to be able to query the database based on the scope string that was received.
-This is currently a very Catena-X-specific solution, as it needs to distinguish between "normal" credentials, and "use case" credentials.

 ### 4. DID resolution